awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 13 Beta 1 contains several improvements that are described in [PostgreSQL 13 beta 1 released](https://www.postgresql.org/about/news/2040/)\.

-For information on the Database Preview Environment, see [Working with the database preview environment](#working-with-the-database-preview-environment)\.
-To access the Preview Environment from the console, select [https://console\.aws\.amazon\.com/rds\-preview/](https://console.aws.amazon.com/rds-preview/)\.
+For information on the database preview environment, see [Working with the database preview environment](#working-with-the-database-preview-environment)\.
+To access the preview environment from the console, select [https://console\.aws\.amazon\.com/rds\-preview/](https://console.aws.amazon.com/rds-preview/)\.

 #### PostgreSQL 12 versions<a name="PostgreSQL.Concepts.General.version12"></a>